AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 This phase builds the codebase and runs hooks in the `build` section of `.magento.app.yaml`.
 The default build hook is the `php ./vendor/bin/ece-tools` command and performs the following:

--  Applies patches located in `vendor/magento/ece-patches`, as well as optional, project-specific patches in `m2-hotfixes`
+-  Applies patches located in `vendor/magento/ece-patches`, and optional, project-specific patches in `m2-hotfixes`
 -  Regenerates code and the [dependency injection](https://glossary.magento.com/dependency-injection) configuration (that is, the `generated/` directory, which includes `generated/code` and `generated/metapackage`) using `bin/magento setup:di:compile`.
 -  Checks if the [`app/etc/config.php`](../store/store-settings.md) file exists in the codebase.
 Adobe Commerce auto-generates this file if it does not detect it during the build phase and includes a list of modules and extensions.
 If it exists, the build phase continues as normal, compresses static files using GZIP, and deploys the files, which reduces downtime in the deployment phase.
 Refer to [build options](../environment/variables-build.md) to learn about customizing or disabling file compression.

 >[!WARNING]
 >
->At this point, the cluster has not been created yet, so you should not try to connect to a database or assume anything was daemonized.
+>At this point, the cluster has not been created, so you should not try to connect to a database or assume that anything was daemonized.

 After the application builds, it is mounted on a **read-only file system**.
 You can configure specific mount points that are going to be read/write.
 You cannot FTP to the server and add modules.
 Instead, you must add code to your local repository and run `git push`, which builds and deploys the environment.
 For the project structure, see [Local project directory structure](../project/file-structure.md).